SoWiBe/HabitTrackerApp/README.md

 # HabitTrackerApp
-Desktop app to track your daily habits
+<b>Desktop app to track your daily habits</b>
 ## Includes
+- Just create habits, just enter in the field and write the name
+- Click on your day if you managed to complete your habit today, tomorrow or another day

+##